Student Conduct and Civility FAQ

 What is the Student Conduct Committee?

-The Student Conduct Committee is a group convened at the request of a student for the purpose of reviewing either the assigned disciplinary action or finding of responsibility of a Student Conduct Officer and has the authority to uphold, overturn, or modify the original outcome.
+The Student Conduct Committee is a group convened at the request of a student for the purpose of reviewing either the assigned disciplinary action or finding of responsibility of a Student Conduct Officer.
+The Student Conduct Committee has the authority to uphold, overturn, or modify the original outcome.

-You will meet with the Committee, which is comprised of a faculty member, staff member, an Honor Code Representative, and the Committee Chair.
-The Student Conduct Officer and the student will make opening statements, and the Committee will have an opportunity to ask questions of the student and the Student Conduct Officer regarding the incident.
+In matters of disciplinary probation, suspension, or expulsion, you will meet with the Student Conduct Committee, which is comprised of a faculty member, staff member, an Honor Code Representative, and the Committee Chair.
+The Student Conduct Officer and the student will make opening statements, and the Committee will have an opportunity to ask questions of the student and the Student Conduct Officer regarding the alleged behavior.
 Once questioning concludes, the student and the Student Conduct Officer will provide closing statements.
-The Committee will then convene privately to discuss an outcome which will be shared with the student and Student Conduct Officer.
+The Committee will then convene privately to discuss an outcome which will be shared with the student via a Notice of Outcome.
+The full process is outlined in The Code.

 Can I appeal the decision of the Student Conduct Committee?

-Yes, if you disagree with the decision of the Student Conduct Committee, you can submit a request for review to the Office of Care and Civility.
+Yes, if you disagree with the decision of the Student Conduct Committee, you can submit a request for review by following the instructions in your Notice of Outcome sent by the Committee Chairperson.
 For academic dishonesty cases, your request for review will be heard by your academic dean.
-For behavioral cases, the Senior Student and Academic Affairs Officer will hear your request for review.
+For behavioral cases, the Vice Provost for Student Affairs will hear your Review.

 Can I appeal the decision of my academic Dean or the Senior Student and Academic Affairs Officer?

-Decisions made by your academic dean and the Senior Student and Academic Affairs Officer are final.
+Decisions made by your academic dean and the Vice Provost for Student Affairs are final.

 Will I be suspended or expelled for a violation of the Code?

-Every case that is reported to our office is decided case-by-case.
-During your conduct conference with a Student Conduct Officer, you will be able to ask questions related to disciplinary action(s).
+Every matter of student conduct is decided case-by-case, and the assignment of disciplinary actions depends on the nature of the violation and a student’s prior conduct history (any past responsible findings).
+During your conduct conference with a Student Conduct Officer, you will be able to ask questions related to possible disciplinary action(s).

 Will this go on my MSPE?